About Navon

 From that foundation, we design a phased plan.
 What to automate, what to augment, and what to leave alone.
 Systems shaped around how your team already works, rather than templates your team has to accommodate.

-We build the automations, integrate the platforms, connect the data sources, and hand over the dashboards and tools your team will actually use.
-Training is built into deployment, so your team operates the new systems from day one of go-live.
+We build the automations and agents, integrate the platforms, connect the data sources, and hand over the dashboards and tools your team will actually use.
+Training is built into deployment, so your team operates the new systems from day one.

 Quarterly advisory reviews.
 Tuning the systems that are live.
 New scopes when fresh automation opportunities emerge.
 The operational partner your team calls when things shift, for as long as you run Navon.